-Revenues from motor fuels taxes are estimated to be \$629 million to the Highway User Tax Distribution Fund in Fiscal Year 2004, after refunds, collection costs and other transfers (e.g., estimated revenues from taxes paid on non-highway fuel transferred to other state accounts).
-Of this amount, \$370 million is anticipated to be transferred to the Trunk Highway Fund.
+Revenues from motor fuels taxes were \$630 million to the Highway User Tax Distribution Fund in Fiscal Year 2004, after refunds, collection costs and other transfers (e.g., estimated revenues from taxes paid on non-highway fuel transferred to other state accounts).
+Of this amount, \$370 million was transferred to the Trunk Highway Fund.
 Revenues are estimated to increase at a rate from 1.5% to 2.0% annually due to increased vehicle miles traveled, offset slightly by increases in fuel efficiency of the entire fleet of vehicles.
+This would result in estimated collections of \$638 million in Fiscal Year 2005 to the Highway User Tax Distribution Fund, with a resulting transfer of \$376 million to the Trunk Highway Fund.

 Motor vehicle registration taxes consist of taxes on passenger vehicles and on trucks.
 For passenger vehicles the tax is \$10 plus 1.25% times the original value of the vehicle, with all but the \$10 portion of the tax being decreased in accordance with a statutory schedule.
 However, the maximum tax for the first renewal is \$189 and for subsequent renewals is \$99.
 The minimum tax is \$35.
 Motor vehicle registration taxes for trucks are based on the weight and age of the vehicles, with the maximum tax being \$1,760 for trucks registered at 80,000 pounds that are less than 9 years old.
 Trucks registered at a weight greater than 80,000 pounds pay an additional \$50 per ton of registered weight.
-Motor vehicle registration taxes generated \$477 million in Fiscal Year 2004, after refunds and collection costs, of which \$281 million is anticipated to be transferred to the Trunk Highway Fund.
+Motor vehicle registration taxes generated \$486 million in Fiscal Year 2004, after refunds and collection costs, of which \$292 million was transferred to the Trunk Highway Fund.
+An expected 2.8% net growth in registrations would result in estimated collections of \$493 million in Fiscal Year 2005 to the Highway User Tax Distribution Fund, with a resulting transfer of \$291 million to the Trunk Highway Fund.

 The State of Minnesota has a sales tax of 6.5% on motor vehicles.
 Except for Fiscal Years 1985, 1988, 1989, and 1990, all of the revenue from the motor vehicle sales tax has been deposited into the General Fund.
 Action by the 2000, 2001, and 2003 Legislatures changed this policy.
 In Fiscal Year 2002, \$189.4 million or 30.86% of the revenue from this tax was deposited into the Highway User Tax Distribution Fund.
 In Fiscal Year 2003 32% of the revenue from this tax was deposited into the Highway User Tax Distribution Fund.
 From Fiscal Year 2004 through 2007, 30% of this tax will be deposited into the Highway User Tax Distribution Fund.
 In Fiscal Year 2008 and thereafter, 32% of the revenue from this tax will be deposited into the Highway User Tax Distribution Fund.
-The revenue received by the Highway User Tax Distribution Fund from this source is anticipated to be \$182.4 million in Fiscal Year 2004, and is projected to be \$188 million in FY 2005.
+The revenue received by the Highway User Tax Distribution Fund from this source was \$178 million in Fiscal Year 2004, and is projected to be \$188 million in Fiscal Year 2005.
+The resulting transfer to the Trunk Highway Fund was \$105 million in Fiscal Year 2004 and would be \$111 million in Fiscal Year 2005.